trigunom/BlogPOST-API/README.md

 # **BlogPost Web App**

-A simple web application for managing blog posts using Node.js, EJS, and an in-memory data store.
+A simple web application for managing blog posts using Node.js, EJS, and an in-memory data store(No DataBase).

 ## Features